noorverma/noorverma/README.md

 🌟 Welcome to Noor's GitHub! 🌟
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Hi there!
-I'm Noor, a passionate software developer exploring the world of Python and mastering Data Structures & Algorithms. ✨
+I'm Noor, a software developer exploring the world of Python and mastering Data Structures & Algorithms. ✨

 🚀 About Me
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------